The Importance of SEO for Photographers

 Structured Data for Photographers

-Structured data is a type of code that you can add to your website to help search engines understand your content better.
-It can also help you get rich snippets in the search results, which can improve your click-through rate.
+Structured data is code you add to your website to help search engines understand your content with greater precision.
+For photographers, it can unlock rich results in the SERPs — displaying your location, hours, ratings, and FAQ answers directly in the listing, improving both visibility and click-through rates.

 {